Porubova/Disaster-Response-App/README.md

 # Disaster Response Application

-The priject for Udacity's Dtata Scientist Nanodegree Program.
+The project for Udacity's Dtata Scientist Nanodegree Program.

 # Overview
 This project contains data sets with real messages that were sent during disaster events.
 The goal of this project is to create a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.